floodnetProject16/floodnetRfa/README.md

 Afterwards, the R-package itself can be installed.

-    install_github('floodnetProject16/floodnetProject16')
+    install_github('floodnetProject16/floodnetRfa')

-Each package has its own dependencies that are automatically downloaded.
-This may take some time...
+Each package has dependencies that are automatically downloaded, which may take some time...

 Also, it is recommended to download the SQLite version of the HYDAT database from the [National Water Data Archive](http://collaboration.cmc.ec.gc.ca/cmc/hydrometrics/www/).
-The version used for testing this package is dated August 11, 2019.
+The version used for developing and testing the package is dated August 11, 2019.

 ## Development

-For building the vignette and testing the R-package locally, the path of the database must be saved in the file `inst/config`, which defines the variable `DB_HYDAT`.
+For building the vignette and testing the R-package locally, the path of the HYDAT database must be saved in the file `inst/config` that defines the variable `DB_HYDAT`.
 See the example `inst/config-example`.
-Afterwards, the variable `DB_HYDAT` point to the desired database and can be loaded using
+Afterwards the package is built, the variable `DB_HYDAT` can be loaded using the command.

-    source(system.file('config','floodnetProject16'))
+    source(system.file('config','floodnetRfa'))

-Finally, the vignette can be rebuild using
+and will point to the desired database file and the vignette can be rebuild using the command.

     devtools::build_vignettes()